-African marigold plants propagate easily from seed started indoors 4-6 weeks before last frost date or sown directly in the garden after all danger of frost has passed.
-Seeds usually germinate in 4-14 days.
+African marigold plants propagate easily from seed started indoors four to six weeks before last frost date or sown directly in the garden after all danger of frost has passed.
+Seeds usually germinate in 4 to 14 days.

 African marigold plants can also be purchased at most garden centers in the spring.
 When planting or transplanting African marigold plants, be sure to plant them slightly deeper than they were originally growing.
 This helps them stabilize to support their heavy flower tops.
 Tall varieties may need to be staked for support.

 These are some popular African marigold varieties: